zed-industries/zed/docs/src/getting-started.md

 curl https://zed.dev/install.sh | ZED_CHANNEL=preview sh
 ```

-This script supports `x86_64` and `AArch64`, as well as common Linux distributions: Ubuntu, Arch, Debian, RedHat, CentOS, and Fedora.
+This script supports `x86_64` and `AArch64`, as well as common Linux distributions: Ubuntu, Arch, Debian, RedHat, CentOS, Fedora, and more.

-The install script does not work on systems that:
-* have no system-wide glibc (for example on NixOS or Alpine)
-* have a glibc older than version 2.29 (for example Amazon Linux 2 or Ubuntu 18 and earlier)
-* use an architecture other than 64-bit Intel or 64-bit ARM (for example a 32-bit or RISC-V machine)

 If this script is insufficient for your use case or you run into problems running Zed, please see our [linux-specific documentation](./linux.md)